linuxkay/docker_mysql/README.md

 mysql

 mysql-work-bench //community edition.
-Snap version does not accept to type in Japanese on Ubuntu. use Download version instead.
+Snap version does not accept to type  Japanese on Ubuntu.
+Use Download version from website instead.

 ## Install